 Wild Japanese Mushroom Rice

-This creation is my ultimate favourite rice dish.
-The secret ingredient is anchovy.
-Those of you who claim they don’t like anchovy, in this dish I insist!
+This healthy Japanese recipe with mushrooms, anchovy and Kikkoman soy sauce is my ultimate favourite rice dish.
 By Reiko Hashimoto, Cook Japan Stay Slim Live Longer, Bloomsbury Publishing

 - Preparation Time10 mins